How much will be paid

 - use a planting method that helps survival, with roots fully inserted in the ground with the root collar at ground level - the tree must be firmed in without damaging the stem

-- protect young trees by attaching a 0.6m spiral secured with a cane (first check and agree this with an adviser)
+- protect young trees by attaching a 0.6m spiral secured with a cane (first check and agree this with an adviser, not required for conifer planting)

 - plant trees when dormant and attach the spiral guard immediately